 You’ll need one for each baby.
 The Snuza clips onto your baby’s diaper and monitors abdominal movements.
 If movement stops, it vibrates to rouse your baby, and when this fails (three times) it will alarm you.
 Since it attaches to baby’s diaper, the Snuza can be used anywhere baby happens to be sleeping (as opposed to the Angelcare, which is permanently(ish) installed under a mattress); this makes it great for families who travel a lot or use different sleeping surfaces around the house. *However, since it can pick up on external movements, the Snuza is not designed for bed-sharing, or use during motion (i.e., in a stroller or car seat).
 Generally speaking, parents are very happy with the Snuza.

-The latest clip-on device from Snuza, the Snuza Pico 2, takes things a step further and sends real-time updates to an app on your smartphone via Bluetooth.
+The latest clip-on device from Snuza, the Snuza Pico 2, takes things a step further and sends real-time updates to an app on your smartphone.

 Like the Snuza HeroSE, the Pico 2 clips onto your baby’s diaper, but in addition to just monitoring movement, the Pico 2 also monitors breathing, body position (i.e. you can set an alert to let you know if baby has rolled onto her tummy), skin temperature and sleep patterns.
 The Pico 2 will sound an alarm if breathing is not detected.
 All of this information can be viewed on your phone via the Snuza Connect App.

-Yet another step up (technology-wise) is the Owlet Baby Monitor.
-Owlet uses a soft sock (the Smart Sock) that goes on baby’s foot, which uses pulse oximetry to monitor your baby’s blood flow and oxygen saturation.
-Again, you’ll need one per baby.
+Yet another step up (technology-wise) is the Owlet Dream Sock + Monitor.
+Owlet uses a soft sock (the Smart Sock) that goes on baby’s foot to monitor baby’s heart rate, movements, wakings, etc. Again, you’ll need one per baby.